 Tanzania has special requirements for meat products.
 Tanzania importers of meat products must be registered with the Tanzania Meat Board.
-The criteria used by the Board to register meat importers includes:
+The criteria used by the board to register meat importers include:

-- Possession of a Taxpayer Identification Number (TIN) and registration as Tanzania company under BRELA. - Proof of physical address. - A positive inspection report of the business location that shows the area satisfied the requirements of the Meat Industry Act.
+- Possession of a Taxpayer Identification Number (TIN) and registration as a Tanzania company under BRELA. - Proof of physical address. - A positive inspection report of the business location that shows the area satisfied the requirements of the Meat Industry Act.

-In order to import meat products or livestock stakeholders must fulfill the following requirements:
+To import meat products or livestock stakeholders must fulfill the following requirements:

-- Stakeholders must affirm that the kind of meat or meat products they intend to import is not sufficiently available in the domestic market. - Stakeholders must have a certified registration from Tanzania Bureau of Standards. - Importers of meat products must have a TMB clearance certificate.

-Importers must pay a duty equal to 2 percent of FOB value of imported meat product charged • per each consignment.
+- Stakeholders must affirm that the kind of meat or meat products they intend to import is not sufficiently available in the domestic market. - Stakeholders must have a certified registration from the Tanzania Bureau of Standards. - Importers of meat products must have a TMB clearance certificate. - Importers must pay a duty equal to 2 percent of the FOB value of imported meat products charged per each consignment.